 Several states have taken it upon themselves to enact legislation to resolve the issue of remote sales in their state either because legislation has yet to advance in Congress or since the U.S. Supreme Court does not currently have a case that could raise the question of whether Quill remains valid.
 Only a handful of states thus far have enacted legislation, some of which has already led to litigation.
-In 2017, more states are expected to consider and possibly enact remote sales tax legislation.
+In 2017, states considered and enacted remote sales tax legislation.
 Examples of state action include: